nottrobin/maas-docs/en/manage-cli-comp-hw.md

 maas $PROFILE pod delete $POD_ID
 ```

-!!!
-Warning:
+[note type="caution"]
 Deleting a pod will automatically delete all machines belonging to that pod.
+[/note]

 <!-- LINKS -->